Message A/B tests

 About A/B tests for messages

-Create variants of message content by duplicating the initial variant or from scratch.
+Create variants of message content by duplicating the initial variant or by starting from scratch.
 Each variant returns analytic data to help you determine the most effective way to engage your audience.
-Audience allocation is automatically evenly distributed between variants and a control group, but you can change the percentages.
+Message A/B tests can include a control group, and you can adjust audience allocation across the message variants and control group.

 A/B tests for messages support these channels and message types: